 How Bright Will it Be?

 To understand the brightness, it helps to know what apparent magnitude means.
-Apparent magnitude is how bright objects appear in the sky, and the lower the number, the brighter – hence a -1 magnitude is brighter than a 0 magnitude object, and a mag.
-1 object is brighter than mag.
-2. Under rural and suburban skies, your naked eye level limit is around magnitude 6.
+Apparent magnitude is how bright objects appear in the sky, and the lower the number, the brighter – hence a magnitude 1 is brighter than magnitude 2.
+Under rural and suburban skies, your naked eye level limit is around magnitude 6.
 From a city sky, it drops to mag.
-4.
+4 as long as the skies are clear.

 Currently, Wirtanen is around mag.
-4.5, and it is predicted to reach as bright as mag.
+4 as of 12/13, and it is predicted to reach as bright as mag.
 3.8 on the night of its close approach.
-This means it should be as bright as the Orion Nebula – which can be seen with the naked eye under suburban skies with good conditions.
+This means it should be as bright as the Orion Nebula – which can be glimpsed with the naked eye under suburban skies with good conditions.

 But not so fast!

 Remember that you’re not looking for a sharp star-like object, but rather for something that is spreading light out over a wider area.
-A magnitude 4 star, which is a sharp point, can be spotted much more easier with the naked eye than a mag.
-4 fuzzy object under a city sky.
-The comet will appear ghostly, even under dark skies, and if you have access to a telescope, it will still appear smudgy to your eyes.
-Long exposure shots will bring out more detail and color.
+A magnitude 4 star, which is a sharp point can be spotted easily from the city skies, but a diffuse object will be much harder to spot.

-If you want your best chances at spotting the comet with just your eyes, get away from the cities, or get in touch with someone that has a telescope!
+If you want your best chances at spotting the comet with just your eyes, get away from the cities and/or get in touch with someone that has a telescope or a good pair of binoculars.

 So Where Do I Look?

 The comet will be well positioned in the southern skies over North America.
-Currently, the comet is in the constellation Cetus, and you can use the following maps to find it near familiar stars.
+Currently, the comet is in the constellation Cetus, and it is approaching Taurus.
+You can use the following maps to find it near familiar stars.
 These maps come from Comet Watch – you can click here to go to the page containing more maps and info on the comet!

 On the night of the close approach, the comet will be near a very familiar star cluster, the Pleiades!
 It will be between the main stars of Taurus, which has the bright orange star Aldebaran, and the Pleiades.
 Taurus will be visible in the eastern sky after nightfall, and be high up in the southern sky around 9:30 pm, along with Orion and the other winter constellations.

-The Moon will be gradually becoming more prominent near the peak days, which may wash out some of the brightness of the comet.
-Add the fact that the Geminids meteor shower will also be just after their peak will make these nights good excuses to go outside and look up!
-Just pick any night near the peak days as long as its clear, and you will have a good shot at seeing the brightest comet for 2018.
+The Moon will gradually become more prominent near the peak days, which may wash the comet.
+However, if you have a beautiful clear sky, the chance to spot a comet, and add the fact that the Geminids meteor shower will also be just after their peak, these factors make good excuses to go outside and look up!